LuisBosquez/azure-cosmosdb-graph/README.md

 - Generate a list of Gremlin commands to insert the Vertices (movies, actors) and Edges into the DB

 See bash shell scripts **wrangle.sh** and **create_load_queries.sh** which implement this process.
-Note that the Gremlin command generation was intentionally decoupled from the actual DB loading process.
+Note that the Gremlin command generation for loading the database was intentionally decoupled from the actual DB loading process.

 Within $IMDB_DATA_DIR there should be raw/ and processed/ subdirectories.
 The downloaded and unzipped IMDb data should be in the raw/ directory.